graalvm/graalvm-demos/micronaut-webapp/README.md

 ### Docker
-To build and run all the service including load tests via Docker:
+To build and run all the service including load tests via docker:

 - `./gradlew assemble`
 - `./deployments/local/build-docker-compose.sh [|graalvm|hotspot]` Builds a docker compose file with different docker images running on either: native-image, graalvm or hotspot
 - `docker-compose up --build`

 ### Kubernetes
-To build and run all the service including load tests via Kubernetes:
+To build and run all the service including load tests via kubernetes:

 - `./gradlew assemble`
-- `./deployments/k8/build-kubernetes.sh [|graalvm|hotspot]` Builds Docker images, if they do not exist, and creates a Kubernetes config files in `k8` folder.
+- `./deployments/k8/build-kubernetes.sh [|graalvm|hotspot]` Builds Docker images, if they don't exist, and creates a kubernetes config files in `k8` folder.
 - [Optional] for cluster deployment the created images must be pushed into Docker registry used by the cluster and `imagePullSecrets` may be required.
 - `kubectl create -f k8`